Brindusa22/Hangbot/README.md

       - Hint Button

         - The hint button provides a definition of the secret word from the [TechTerms.com](https://techterms.com/) dictionary.
 It is located directly under the virtual keyboard and is suggestively represented by a lightbulb that is _lightened_ when turned on (clicked).
-It can be used at any time and can be also activated with the Alt + h keys from the computer keyboard.
+It can be used at any time and can be also activated with the Alt + H key from the computer keyboard.

         ![Hint button](assets/images/readme_images/hint_btn.png)